-C. Community Disturbance: Making excessive noise either inside or outside a building, including but not limited to shouting, pounding objects or surfaces, or playing music or other electronics at a loud volume in a manner that disturbs others.

-D. Discriminatory Misconduct: Prohibited Discrimination and Discriminatory Harassment

-- i.
-Prohibited Discrimination is the adverse treatment of an individual or group(s) based on a protected characteristic, rather than individual merit that interferes with an individual's participation in a university program or activity.
-Examples of conduct that can constitute prohibited discrimination, if based on an individual's protected characteristic include, but are not limited to: - a.
-Restricting an individual's continued access to an educational program or activity or participation in a student organization or activity based on a protected characteristic. - b.
-Singling out or targeting an individual for different or less favorable treatment (e.g., higher expectations, denial of leadership role) because of their protected characteristic. - ii.
-Discriminatory Harassment is any unwelcome conduct based on a protected characteristic where such conduct creates a hostile environment.
-A hostile environment exists when the conduct is sufficiently severe, persistent, or pervasive that it unreasonably interferes with, limits, or deprives an individual from participating in or benefiting from the university's educational, co-curricular, and/or campus-residential experience when viewed through both a subjective and objective standard.
+- C. Community Disturbance: Making excessive noise either inside or outside a building, including but not limited to shouting, pounding objects or surfaces, or playing music or other electronics at a loud volume in a manner that disturbs others. - D. Discriminatory Misconduct: Prohibited Discrimination and Discriminatory Harassment - Prohibited Discrimination is the adverse treatment of an individual or group(s) that meets both of the following criteria - o Based on a protected characteristic, rather than individual merit and - Interferes with an individual's participation in a university program or activity.
+This could include, but is not limited to, restricting an individual's continued access to or participation in an education program or activity, including cocurricular and residential experiences.
+This also includes singling out or targeting an individual for different or less favorable treatment (for example, higher expectations, denial of a leadership role). - Discriminatory Harassment is - is any unwelcome conduct - o based on a protected characteristic - where such conduct creates a hostile environment. - A hostile environment exists when - the conduct is sufficiently severe, persistent, or pervasive; and - it unreasonably interferes with, limits, or deprives an individual from participating in or benefiting from the university's educational, co-curricular, and/or campus-residential experience; and - These criteria are viewed through both a subjective and objective standard.
 This means that an aggrieved party's subjective perception that certain conduct violates this provision must be objectively reasonable to constitute discriminatory harassment.